Oman: Dhofar War

-Modern history (1970-present)
+Contemporary history (1970-present)

 Sultan Qaboos bin Said, whose reign saw a rise in living standards and development, the abolition of slavery, the end of the Dhofar Rebellion, and the promulgation of Oman's constitution.

-After deposing his father in 1970, Sultan Qaboos opened up the country, removed "Muscat and" from the country's name, embarked on economic reforms, and followed a policy of modernisation marked by increased spending on health, education and welfare.
+After deposing his father in 1970, Sultan Qaboos opened up the country, removed "Muscat and" from the country's name, embarked on economic reforms, and followed a policy of modernisation marked by increased spending on health, education and welfare, marking the beginning of the Omani Renaissance.
 Saudi Arabia invested in the development of the Omani education system, sending Saudi teachers on its own expense.
 Slavery, once a cornerstone of the country's trade and development, was outlawed in 1970.

 In 1971, Oman joined the United Nations, along with Bahrain, Qatar and the United Arab Emirates.

 In 1981, Oman became a founding member of the six-nation Gulf Cooperation Council.
 Political reforms were eventually introduced.
 The country adopted its present national flag in 1995, resembling the previous flag but with a thicker stripe.
 In 1997, a royal decree was issued granting women the right to vote, and stand for election to the Majlis al-Shura, the Consultative Assembly of Oman.
 Two women were duly elected to the body.
 In 2002, voting rights were extended to all citizens over the age of 21, and the first elections to the Consultative Assembly under the new rules were held in 2003.
 In 2004, the Sultan appointed Oman's first female minister with portfolio, Sheikha Aisha bint Khalfan bin Jameel al-Sayabiyah, to the post of National Authority for Industrial Craftsmanship.
 Despite these changes, there was little change to the actual political makeup of the government.
 The Sultan continued to rule by decree.
 Nearly 100 suspected Islamists were arrested in 2005 and 31 people were convicted of trying to overthrow the government.
 They were ultimately pardoned in June of the same year.